 Develop A Disaster Response Plan

-Every company that handles sensitive data or personally identifiable data needs to have a pre-established data breach response plan.
+Every company that handles sensitive data or personally identifiable data needs to have a pre-established data breach response plan as per the experts on it services over the world.
 Roles and responsibilities should be spelled out in case you ever have to manage a breach.

 It should include all levels of company management and not just IT professionals.
 In addition to repairing the damage to your systems, you also need people that will be responsible for managing your company’s reputation and business impacts.